 Wood has been used as an integral part of construction projects since the dawn of mankind.
 It’s familiar to everyone, and surrounds us in our homes.
 Wood is also beautiful, often used as design elements in commercial and residential construction.

-The renewability of wood makes it a cost-effective option for architects and builders who need short-term cost reductions.
+The renewability of wood makes it seem more of an ‘earth-friendly’ option for architects and builders who need short-term cost reductions.
 Lumber is also easier to produce than some alternatives and requires less manufacturing energy.

 Cold-formed steel advantages